 According to research, only about 30% of hospitals in the US leverage clinical data warehouses and only 33% of healthcare institutions use business intelligence tools.
 At this juncture, it’s important to note that organizations making data-driven decisions have an output and productivity that’s 5%-6% higher than their peers.

 High performing healthcare organizations also engage in data and analytics five times more than their low performing counterparts.
-It’s easy to conclude that big data is the big differentiator in the healthcare industry because it can boost revenue by 8%.
+It’s easy to conclude that big data development is the big differentiator in the healthcare industry because it can boost revenue by 8%.

 Data and analytics are credited for the following: